-DECEMBER 31, 2018
+DECEMBER 31, 2019

-Dystonia Medical Research Foundation Canada (the organization) was incorporated without share capital under the Canada Corporations Act and subsequently continued under the Canada Not-for-profit Corporations Act.
-The organization is a registered charitable organization and is exempt from income tax in Canada as a private foundation under Section 149(1)(F) of the Income Tax Act (Canada).
+Dystonia Medical Research Foundation Canada (the organization) is incorporated without share capital under the Canada Not-for-profit Corporations Act.
+The organization is a registered charity and is exempt from income tax in Canada under paragraph 149(1)(f) of the Income Tax Act (Canada).